-To take part in these events, some basic materials and equipment are mandatory.
+To take part in these events, some basic material and equipment are mandatory.
 However, it is important to note that the mandatory equipment is considered the absolute minimum required and that each athlete should adapt the content of their bags to their needs and capacities.

 Although there is no reliable service along the trail, the athlete can carry his phone with him.
 Text messages can be transmitted, depending on location.

 You can also download the ONDAGO app on your smartphone to navigate the different interactive maps of the UTHC.
 Even without cellular reception, you can locate yourself on your specific race.
 However, you must download your race map BEFORE heading out to areas with poor cellular reception.

 Download Ondago (update will be done later in 2019)

 - Course map